zonble/CurlDSL/README.md

 # CurlDSL

-CurlDSL converts curl commands into `URLRequest` objects.
-The Swift package helps you to build HTTP clients in your iOS/macOS/tvOS easier, once you have a curl command example for a Web API endpoint.
+CurlDSL converts cURL commands into `URLRequest` objects.
+The Swift package helps you to build HTTP clients in your iOS/macOS/tvOS easier, once you have a cURL command example for a Web API endpoint.

+CurlDSL is not a Swift code generator, but it parses and interprets your cURL command at run time.

 ## Requirement

-- Swift 5
+- Swift 5 or above
-- iOS 13
+- iOS 13 or above
-- macOS 10.15
+- macOS 10.15 or above
-- tvOS 13
+- tvOS 13 or above

 ## Installation